top of page

 What Happens in ACT Sessions?

-In sessions, we may:
+In therapy, we may:

 • Identify avoidance patterns that may be keeping you stuck